o3de/ROSConDemo/README.md

 ### 4. Required environment settings

-Add the following to your `~/.bashrc` or equivalent:
+Configure the local environment.
+Do it in every terminal you use.

 ```shell
 source /opt/ros/jazzy/setup.bash
 export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
 ```

+You might want to add it to your `~/.bashrc` or equivalent file.

 > **Note:** We recommend CycloneDDS over FastDDS (the default for ROS 2) as we have observed navigation issues with FastDDS.